 Excerpted from The Complete Guide to the First Five Years of Marriage, a Focus on the Family Book published by Tyndale House Publishers.
 Copyright © 2006, Focus on the Family.

-In this iQuestions video from Focus on the Family, Dr. Greg Smalley explains how to work through your differences with your spouse in a positive way.
+Working Through Differences in Marriage: Dr. Greg Smalley explains how to work through your differences with your spouse in a positive way.

 Love and Respect - This ministry offers materials, articles, and conferences designed to help those already married to enrich their relationship and for those considering marriage to prepare for the journey together.Book